-&lt;sup>6 This letter towards its close contains an expression which almost reads like a presentiment; he speaks of the appointment as an honourable and ample provision for the rest of his life, unless he be disabled from continuing to fulfil its duties 'by palsy.'
+&lt;sup>1 This letter towards its close contains an expression which almost reads like a presentiment; he speaks of the appointment as an honorable and ample provision for the rest of his life, unless he be disabled from continuing to fulfil its duties "by palsy."

-Bench when Denman acceded to the office were, as fixed by Act of Parliament in 1825, 10,000l. a year.7 In 1830 a Committee of the House of Commons, of which Mr. Baring (afterwards Lord Ashburton) was chairman, had reported in favour of the reduction of various salaries.
-In consequence of this report the salaries of several of the chief officers of State were reduced, and there was an understanding that the salaries, inter alia, of the Chief Justices should also be reduced as fresh appointments were successively made.
-When Brougham intimated to Denman that he was to be Chief Justice of the King's Bench he said: 'You understand that you take the office with notice,' to which Denman replied, 'I presume that the salary will be reduced, as that of the Irish Chancellor has been, from 10,000l. to 8,000l. a year.'8
+The emoluments of the Chief Justices of the King's Bench when Denman acceded to the office were, as fixed by Act of Parliament in 1825, 10,000l. a year.
+In 1830 a Committee of the House of Commons, of which Mr. Baring (afterwards Lord Ashburton) was chairman, had reported in favor of the reduction of various salaries. consequence of this report the salaries of several of the chief officers of State were reduced, and there was an understanding that the salaries, inter alia, of the Chief Justices should also be reduced as fresh appointments were successively made.
+When Brougham intimated to Denman that he was to be Chief Justice of the King's Bench he said: "You understand that you take the office with notice," to which Denman replied, "I presume that the salary will be reduced, as that of the Irish Chancellor has been, from, 10,000l. to 8,000l. a year."2

-It was on this footing, accordingly, that Denman always sent in his claims to the Treasury, and during the whole term of his office drew, not 10,000l. a year, as he was by law entitled to have done, but 8,000l. a year, in accordance with the understood arrangement.
+It was on this footing, accordingly, that Denman always sent in his claims to the Treasury, and during the whole term of his office drew, not 10,000/. a year, as he was by law entitled to have done, but 8,000l. a year, in accordance with the understood arrangement.3

-Owing to Brougham's omission, no measure was then introduced for reducing the salaries of the Chief
+Owing to Brougham's omission, no measure was then introduced for reducing the salaries of the Chief Justices, nor was any such act passed till after Denman's retirement, when, in 1851, the salary of the Chief Justice